 Native Warrior Athletics programs features sports, fitness classes, workshops and Basketball training for Native youth.
-Our fitness activities includes Running/Walking Team, Fun Run/walk events, workshops on nutrition and health, Special guest speakers and workshops to promote health and wellness.
-Our Native Warriors basketball activities include; leagues, scrimmages, practices, and tournaments, we also have special training sessions with guest coaches and opportunities for improving individual skills.
+Our fitness activities include Running/Walking Team, Fun Run/walk events, workshops on nutrition and health, special guest speakers and workshops to promote health and wellness.
+Our Native Warriors basketball activities include; leagues, scrimmages, practices, and tournaments.
+We also have special training sessions with guest coaches and opportunities for improving individual skills.
 Our N.W.A. program emphasizes team work, cultural and tribal identity and values.
 We strive to encourage our Native youth to make positive choices and serve as role models in our community.

-are in 7th grade at Whitman middle school.
+Ariana and Reyna Aleck are in 7th grade at Whitman middle school.
 They enjoy going to the community center with their friends to play basketball.
 They are involved in after school sports.
-Ariana played basketball on the JV school team and also plays Ultimate Frisbee.
-She also play ball with our Native Warriors.
+Ariana played basketball on the JV school team, and also plays Ultimate Frisbee.
+She also plays ball with our Native Warriors.
 Reyna is on the volleyball team and she plays ball with Native warriors.
 They were both involved with Clear Sky last summer in the Seattle Storm Leadership program and the twice weekly exercise/workout strengthening program.
 Both Girls are very active with their Alaska Native Culture.
 They dance in three different dance groups, and perform regularly.
 They are traveling to Alaska this June to perform in the Sealaska Celebration where over 40 dance and 2000 dancers come together to share song and dance.
-Ariana played basketball on the JV school team and also plays Ultimate Frisbee.
-She also play ball with our Native Warriors.
-Reyna is on the volleyball team and she plays ball with Native warriors.
-They were both involved with Clear Sky last summer in the Seattle Storm Leadership program and the twice weekly exercise/workout strengthening program.
-Both Girls are very active with their Alaska Native Culture.

 Collectively engage in activities and promote educational achievement.
 We strive to enhance our tribal identities, personal and community growth and wellness.
 We advocate for justice, equality and visibility in the Seattle community.